tcstool/Skiddiemonkeys/README.md

 <i>Brute Monkey-</i>These monkeys will launch dictionary password attacks using common default credentials against SSH and FTP servers.<br>
 <i>Web Monkey-</i>These monkeys will perform directory brute forcing against exposed web servers using common directory names.<br>

+Lists that the web and brute monkeys use are in the lists subfolder in the Github repository (weblist.txt for the web monkey, wordlist_ftp.txt and wordlist_ssh.txt for the brute force monkey).
+These can be replaced with another list as long as they follow the username:password format for the brute forcer, and just a straight wordlist for web directories.

 - Monkey Location
 Specify the location of the monkey server.
 This defines eligibility to attack targets based on the value associated with the target in the CSV file.